melanielaporte/GlucoTrack/README.md

 <h1 align="center">GlucoTrack</h1>

-## Project Overview
-GlucoTrack is a personalized health data dashboard designed for individuals managing chronic conditions, such as diabetes.
-The dashboard provides real-time glucose trends, daily summaries, and actionable insights to help users make informed decisions about their health.

 ## Goal
 To create a user-centric dashboard that simplifies health data and empowers users to take control of their health.